How to write a time capsule letter

 1. Write about photography.
 Describe the camera, phone, or tablet your family uses to take pictures.
 Do you print photos at home or at a store?
 Does your family Christmas picture go in a frame or photo album?
 Do you share it with friends through email, social networks, or Christmas cards?

 2. Write about food.
-Describe a new food that each member of your family has tried in last year.
+Describe a food that’s unique to your family or culture.
+Or, describe a new food that each member of your family has tried in last year.
 Did they like it or not?
 What is your funniest memory at the dinner table?
 What is your favorite memory in the kitchen?

 3. Write about do-it-yourself projects.
 What have Mom and Dad been doing around the house, yard, or garage lately?
 What is your favorite thing to make?
 (A tower made of Legos?
 An original song for your instrument?
 A bike ramp?
 A pencil drawing?)

-4. Write about transportation.
+4. Write about transportation and money.
 How does your family get around town?
 How do your parents pay for services when they run errands (cash, checks, credit cards, debit cards, gift cards)?

 Ending the Time Capsule Letters